Find the answers to all of your questions here!

 I missed the Elections Information Session.
 Can I still run for a postion?

 Heck to the Yeah my politically savvy friend!
 Check out all of the information here to figure out just exactly what you have to do.
-Remember if you have any questions, feel free to email Shobhit and Ryan at firstname.lastname@example.org and email@example.com.
+Remember if you have any questions, feel free to email Cris and Sanjay at email@example.com and firstname.lastname@example.org.

 How many people am I allowed to nominate for any position?